Last Updated on December 1, 2021 by worldoftravelswithkids

 Peru loves its roasted Chicken so much it has a National Day to celebrate it.
 Each year, the 21st of July is the official Day of Pollo a la Brasa.

 Polla a la Brasa is an authentic Peruvian chicken dish.
 The chicken is roasted with Peruvian herbs and spices and served with different hot pepper sauces.

-There are over 4000 species of potato and if you venture out to the communities you are sure to get served up a plate of boiled spuds.
-The super food Quinua also originates in Peru, but don’t worry you won’t get served up Quinua, it is too expensive for the local people to eat, due to being exported as a super food.
+There are over 4000 species of potato and if you venture out to the communities you are sure to get served up a plate of boiled potatoes.

-Well, the Torito de Pucara as they are called, are placed on the roof for good luck, abundance of crops and livestock and also for general prosperity.
-Almost every building in Southern Peru with have the Torito de Pucara on its roof.
+Why are they on the rooves?
+Well, the Torito de Pucara as they are called, are placed on the roof for good luck, an abundance of crops and livestock, and also for general prosperity.
+Almost every building in Southern Peru has the Torito de Pucara on its roof.